 The students looked at his diagram and nodded.
 Open-circuit voltage.
 Short-circuit current.
 Two points determine a line.
-Sounds plausible.
+Sounds reasonable.
+Sounds useful.

 In the unlikely event that some student initially acquired a defective understanding of such circuits, that defect would have been cured naturally sooner or later, probably sooner, because equivalent circuits are indeed useful, and get used again and again and again.
 One of my favorite sayings is: